m0-k1/Perceptron_Model/README.md

 Source - The data were obtained from Andrews, D.F. and Herzberg, A.M.
 (1985) Data: A Collection of Problems from Many Fields for the    Student and Research Worker.
 Springer-Verlag.

 References - Davison, A.C. and Hinkley, D.V.
 (1997) Bootstrap Methods and Their Application.
 Cambridge University Press.

+Any kind of Insights from you are highly aprreciated.